LucEast/secasio-cdl/README.md

 # secasio-cdl

+Unfortunatelly the export of a book from Secasio doesn't contain the picture-files.
 This script downloads .png, .jp(e)g and .gif files from Secasio.de.\
-Unfortunatelly it can't download attachements like .pdf or .apkg (yet) because it needs login data to do so.
+It can't download attachements like .pdf or .apkg (yet) because it needs login data to do so.

+## Instruction

+First export the desired Book (Course) from `Secasio.de` as .md or .html.\
+(e.g. Betriebssysteme, Rechnernetze und verteilte Systeme (DLBIBRVS01))

+Then run this script, point it to the location of the .md or .html file and choose a path where the content should be written to.

 ## Script Setup